 Do All Workers’ Compensation Cases End in a Settlement?

-Most workers’ compensation suits will end with a settlement that works best for both the employee and the employer’s insurance company.
+Most workers’ compensation cases end with a settlement.
+This settlement is beneficial for both the employee and the employer’s insurance.
 Still, there are many instances where no agreed-upon settlement can be reached, and the case ends up in court.

 What Can I Do If My Workers’ Comp Claim Is Denied?